The Yelp Brand Guidelines were a collaboration with designer Andrew Yee. The PDF version can be found here.

 Yelp Social Media

-Brief: Create unified campaigns and designs for various Yelp social media clubs and/or features.
+Objective: Create unified campaigns and designs for various Yelp social media clubs and/or features.

 Solution: Several themed frames were designed to emphasize the variety of Yelp's services and spotlights on social media.
 Although each hashtag had it's own theme, they were all designed as a cohesive campaign for Yelp Delivers, Review of the Week, Brunch Club, Yelp Trends and Yelp Elite.